Bibilographische Zitation:

 4. Conclusions

-Although it is very common - not only in everyday language, but also in the more precise terminology of jurisprudence, as well as in history, economics and the social sciences - to see organizations as action subjects and as targets for the attribution of responsibility, normative expectations or sanctions, there have so far been no systematic attempts to clearly explain the differences between individual and superindividual actors and to draw the appropriate consequences within theories of action and interaction.
+Although it is very common - not only in casual everyday linguistic usage, but also in the more precise terminology of jurisprudence, as well as in history, economics and the social sciences - to consider organizations as “actors” (and therefore also as targets for the attribution of responsibility, normative expectations or sanctions), there have so far been no systematic attempts to clearly explain the differences between individual and superindividual actors and to draw the appropriate consequences for the reigning theories of action and interaction.

-Hence legal theory must ask itself if it is not frankly absurd to extrapolate to legal persons without qualification almost all the constitutional "human rights" originally conceived for protecting the life and dignity of human persons (cf. Dan Cohen 1986; Röhl 1987: 427).
-Likewise, in economics, too little thought is paid to how far, say, private enterprises are also subject to the principle of “decreasing marginal utility” borrowed from experiences in physiological and psychological realms.
+Legal theory for instance must ask itself if it is really justified to extrapolate to legal persons without qualification almost all the constitutional "human rights" originally conceived for protecting the life and dignity of human persons (cf. Dan Cohen 1986; Röhl 1987: 427).
+Likewise, in economics, too little thought is paid to how far corporate actors are also subject to the principle of “decreasing marginal utility” or other “laws” inferred freely from human physiology.

-Thus a fruitful guideline idea is to see organizations as secondary actors that have a constituent basis founded in human actions (and action outcomes such as written texts or artefacts), while individuals are primary actors who generate their actions on the basis of biological and psychological system levels.
+A fruitful guideline idea is to see organizations as secondary actors that have a constituent basis founded in human actions (and action outcomes such as written texts or artifacts), while individuals are primary actors who generate their actions on the basis of biological and psychological system levels.

-Since they do not stand in a direct relation to the sphere of psychological-physical facts, but are only linked through the contributory actions of their individual members, organizations are generally better disposed than individuals to be “perfect” actors that approximately conform to the idealized model conditions of current action theories.
-Compared with individuals, there is often a far greater degree of evidence that they are in a position to act “autonomously and self-responsibly” in the ethically defined sense of the term, “rationally utilitarian” according to the model of Homo oeconomicus or, “in full knowledge of the current legal situation”, as the legal system presumes.
+Since they do not stand in a direct relation to the sphere of psychological-physical facts, but are only linked through the contributory actions of their individual members, organizations are generally better disposed than individuals to be “perfect” actors that approximate the idealized model conditions of current action theories.
+They are in a better position to act “autonomously and self-responsibly” in the ethically defined sense of the term, “rationally utilitarian” according to the model of homo oeconomicus or “in full knowledge of legal norms”.
+Likewise, "subjective" action constituents like "motivations", “intentions”, “aims”, “plans” or “skills” are easier to assess than in the case of individuals, because they can be grasped in terms of written documents or in other objectified form.

 Top